OmkarV23/Ray_tracing_optix/README.md

 # Ray_tracing_optix

 This is a simple ray tracing project using NVIDIA OptiX.
 It is based on the OptiX SDK 8.0.0.
+Works the best with nvidia gpus with Ray Tracing Cores (RTX GPUs).

 ## Build